-Students will have 14 days to drop a class without the class appearing on their transcript.
-To give students more time to evaluate and drop classes, the university also is lengthening the 100% tuition refund period through day 14 of the semester.
-There will be no more partial refunds for dropped or withdrawn classes.
+Students will have 22 calendar days after and including the first day of classes to drop a class without the class appearing on their transcript.
+To give students more time to evaluate and drop classes, the university also is lengthening the drop period through day 22 of the semester.
 As Mason students are more likely to be successful if they are registered and attending a class early in the semester, we are implementing this change, in part, to encourage students to commit to their course registration early in the term.

 When can students withdraw from courses?

-Beginning the 15th day of the semester, students may self-withdraw using Patriot Web; a W will appear on the transcript.
+Beginning the 23rd day after and including the first day of classes of the semester, students may self-withdraw using Patriot Web; a W will appear on the transcript.
 This self-withdrawal period extends through the 5th week of the term, or the beginning of the selective withdrawal period.
 Each withdrawn course regardless of the effective date will have a W grade posted on the transcript.

 What are the implications of withdrawing from a class?